-Donut pairs up team members to converse with one another every 1-4 weeks.
-These virtual meetings can last anywhere from 15-30 minutes and the aim is to bond employees on a one-on-one basis through non-work related conversations.
+Donut pairs team members to get them talking every 1-4 weeks.
+These virtual meetings can last anywhere from 15-30 minutes and the aim is to get employees to each other on a one-on-one basis through non-work related conversations.

 Want to make it even more effective?

-Virtual team members that live in the same city can opt to meet up for lunch or coffee instead of conducting a video call.
+Virtual team members that live in the same city can opt to grab lunch or coffee together instead of conducting a video call.

-Donut makes distributed team building simple and can create some of those productivity-boosting relationships that I mentioned in the beginning of this article.
+Donut makes distributed and group team building simple and can create some of those productivity-boosting relationships that we mentioned earlier!